specs32/specs_keys/README.md

 Features  :
   - ATMega 32U4 @ 8 MHz (why the crystal ... such a waste, sigh)
   - USB-C jack **with FUSE and full ESD protection** (gnd vcc d+ d-)
-  - bottom backlighting pads for 10 LEDs with resistors (don't ocd on the spacing..
-I know ! .. did you ever design a PCB and forgot to check something ?)
+  - bottom backlighting pads for 14 LEDs with resistors plus 2 extra 2mm connectors for lantern style lightning
   - Scroll and caps indicators (active low atm..
 I kinda like it)
   - SPI interface and reset
   - 340mA overall power consumption with full lights